Meet our Faculty

 JPII’s teachers work closely with their parent co-teachers to ensure seamless application of our hybrid model; they challenge students with every step to analyze, compare, evaluate, and create.

-JPII’s students are learn independence and self-efficacy through the hybrid model, and so are better equipped to grow in God’s grace and use their talents.
+JPII’s students learn independence and self-efficacy through the hybrid model, and so are better equipped to grow in God’s grace and use their talents.

 JPII’s close-knit “community of friends” works together with a level of courtesy, generosity, helpfulness, and kindness that is seldom experienced in organizations; people treat one another with a high degree of Christian charity and respect.